-Quality Improvement in Surgery Combining Lean Improvement Methods with Teamwork Training: A Controlled Before-After Study.
+Quality Improvement in Surgery Combining Lean Improvement Methods with Teamwork Training: A Controlled Before-After Study

-Robertson E., Morgan L., New S., Pickering S., Hadi M., Collins G., Rivero Arias O., Griffin D., McCulloch P.
+Robertson ER., Morgan L., New S., Pickering SP., Hadi M., Collins G., Rivero-Arias O., Griffin D., McCulloch P.

-BACKGROUND: To investigate the effectiveness of combining teamwork training and lean process improvement, two distinct approaches to improving surgical safety.
+Background: To investigate the effectiveness of combining teamwork training and lean process improvement, two distinct approaches to improving surgical safety.
 We conducted a controlled interrupted time series study in a specialist UK Orthopaedic hospital incorporating a plastic surgery team (which received the intervention) and an Orthopaedic theatre team acting as a control.
-STUDY DESIGN: We used a 3 month intervention with 3 months data collection period before and after it.
+Study Design: We used a 3 month intervention with 3 months data collection period before and after it.
 A combined teamwork training and lean process improvement intervention was delivered by an experienced specialist team.
 Before and after the intervention we evaluated team non-technical skills using NOTECHS II, technical performance using the glitch rate and WHO checklist compliance using a simple 3 point scale.
 We recorded complication rate, readmission rate and length of hospital stay data for 6 months before and after the intervention.
-RESULTS: In the active group, but not the control group, full compliance with WHO Time Out (T/O) increased from 14 to 71% (p = 0.032), Sign Out attempt rate (S/O) increased from 0% to 50% (p<0.001) and Oxford NOTECHS II scores increased after the intervention (P = 0.058).
+Results: In the active group, but not the control group, full compliance with WHO Time Out (T/O) increased from 14 to 71% (p = 0.032), Sign Out attempt rate (S/O) increased from 0% to 50% (p<0.001) and Oxford NOTECHS II scores increased after the intervention (P = 0.058).
 Glitch rate decreased in the active group and increased in the control group (p = 0.001).
 Complications and length of stay appeared to rise in the control group and fall in the active group.
-CONCLUSIONS: Combining teamwork training and systems improvement enhanced both technical and non-technical operating team process measures, and were associated with a trend to better safety outcome measures in a controlled study comparison.
+Conclusions: Combining teamwork training and systems improvement enhanced both technical and non-technical operating team process measures, and were associated with a trend to better safety outcome measures in a controlled study comparison.
 We suggest that approaches which address both system and culture dimensions of safety may prove valuable in reducing risks to patients.